-Please join us for a showcase of the research of alumni of the GVSU’s School of Public, Nonprofit and Health Administration.
+Please join us for a showcase of the research of alumni of GVSU’s School of Public, Nonprofit and Health Administration.
 This presentation will fuel a discussion for how research can influence practice and how nonprofit organizations can be better consumers of research.
 The student papers were published in the SPNHA Review, and free copies will be distributed to all event attendees.

 Dr. George Grant, Jr., dean of GVSU’s College of Community and Public Service, will welcome attendees.

 - Morgan Appleby, Nonprofit Organizations and the Utilization of Social Media: Maximizing and Measuring Return of Investment

 - Autumn Hubbard, Built on a Rock: A Study in the Longevity and Adaptability of Organizational Structure within the Catholic Church

 - Nathaniel Mehmed, Airbnb and the Sharing Economy: Policy Implications for Local Governments

 - Jeffrey Skinner, Forecasting Emergency Department Overcrowding

 - Simeon John-Armando Switzer, Employment Policies for Post 9/11 Veterans: Lessons Learned and a Vision for the Future

 Each speaker will have approximately 15 minutes to present, and then we will have a discussion with the audience.